rails/rails/guides/source/association_basics.md

 _Associations_ in Rails are special macro style calls that make it easy to connect different models.
-You can use them to tell Rails how your models relate to each other, which helps you manage your data more effectively, and makes common operations simpler and easier in your code.
+You can use them to tell Rails how your models relate to each other, which helps you manage your data more effectively, and makes common operations simpler and easier to read.

 When you set up an association, you instruct Rails to maintain the [Primary Key](https://en.wikipedia.org/wiki/Primary_key) and [Foreign